shiuu/queue-service/README.md

 4. SqsQueueService.java: an sqs-based version of the interface.

+5. Config file: src/main/resources/config.properties.

-5. Unit tests (incluging test the behavior of the visibility timeout).
+6. Unit tests (incluging test the behavior of the visibility timeout).

 ##Building and Running
-You can use Maven to build and run tests from the command-line with: mvn package
+You can use Maven to run tests from the command-line with: mvn package